magnusbaeck/logstash-filter-verifier/README.md

 * `expected`: An array of JSON objects with the events to be expected.
 They will be compared to the actual events produced by the Logstash process.
+* `fields`: An object containing the fields that all input messages should have.
+This is vital since filters typically are configured based on the event's type and/or tags.
+Scalar values (strings, numbers, and booleans) are supported, as are arrays of scalars.
+It seems Logstash doesn't support nested arrays.
 * `ignore`: An array with the names of the fields that should be removed from the events that Logstash emit.
 This is for example useful for dynamically generated fields whose contents can't be predicted and hardwired into the test case file.
 * `input`: An array with the lines of input (each line being a string) that should be fed to the Logstash process.
-* `type`: A string value with the contents of the "type" field of the events that are to be read.
-This is often important since filters typically are configured based on the event's type.

 ## Known limitations and future work